Mont Saint Michel - Normandy, France

 Au Revoir, Mont Saint-Michel!

-Mont Saint-Michel is the place where one should return at least a couple of times during a lifetime.
-Not because of its extraordinary beauty and historical importance, but because of the emotions and energy this place evokes.
+Mont Saint-Michel is the place where one should return at least a couple of times during a lifetime. not just for its extraordinary beauty and historical significance, but for the powerful emotions and energy it inspires.

 Check out the best Mont Saint Michel tours and activities